root-project/web/primer/index.md

 used functions. `rootlogon.C` contains code that will be executed at
 startup: this file is extremely useful for example to pre-load a custom style for the plots created with ROOT.
-This is done most easily by creating a new `TStyle` object with your preferred settings, as described in the class reference guide, and then use the command `gROOT->SetStyle("MyStyleName");` to make this new style definition the default one.
+This is done most easily by creating a new {% include ref class="TStyle" %} object with your preferred settings, as described in the class reference guide, and then use the command `gROOT->SetStyle("MyStyleName");` to make this new style definition the default one.
 As an example, have a look in the file `rootlogon.C` coming